Leigh syndrome can be inherited in various ways, it can be inheri... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Pedigrees

-Leigh syndrome can be inherited in various ways, it can be inherited when the mutated gene occurs on the X-chromosome.
-This condition occurs more frequently in males than in females.
-What type of inheritance pattern is represented in this case based on the epidemiological data presented?
+Leigh syndrome can be inherited in various ways, it can be inherited when both copies of the gene in the cell bear the mutations.
+This can affect the offspring (both male and female) despite having parents who do not show signs and symptoms of the condition.
+What type of inheritance pattern is represented in this case?

-Leigh syndrome can be inherited in various ways, it can be inherited when the mutated gene occurs on the X-chromosome.
-This condition occurs more frequently in males than in females.
-What type of inheritance pattern is represented in this case based on the epidemiological data presented?
+Leigh syndrome can be inherited in various ways, it can be inherited when both copies of the gene in the cell bear the mutations.
+This can affect the offspring (both male and female) despite having parents who do not show signs and symptoms of the condition.
+What type of inheritance pattern is represented in this case?

 ANSWERS OPTIONS